weilueluo/ucl-notes/COMP0023 Network Systems.md

    - broadcast at the beginning and when received a better message, change own configuration message and broadcast again.
      - Better message if:
        - smaller root id;
        - then shorter distance to root;
        - then lower sender id;
-       - then lower port number.
+       - then lower port number. (broker)
    - configuration message: **(root_id, distance_to_root, sent_from_id)**.

 3. Decide which port to block to form the spanning tree.